 When people talk about their oral health, they usually mean their teeth.
 However, your gums are just as important because they provide a home for your pearly whites.
 If your gums have succumbed to gum disease, it’s impossible to keep your teeth anchored in your jaw.
 That’s why gum disease is the leading cause of adult tooth loss in the United States.
-Thankfully, Dr. Randall Nameth is well-equipped to provide gum disease treatment in Worthington and help you maintain a healthy smile.
+Thankfully, Dr. Carolyn Molzahn is well-equipped to provide gum disease treatment in Worthington and help you maintain a healthy smile.
 If your gums are tender or inflamed, or they bleed when you brush or floss, don’t hesitate to call us as soon as you can for prompt and effective treatment!

 Also known as periodontal disease, gum disease occurs when plaque builds up in your mouth.
 Bacteria in plaque produce acids that eat away at healthy gum tissue, creating pockets between your gums and teeth.
 This can eventually lead to teeth loosening or even falling out entirely.
 While gum disease can affect patients of all ages, it’s most common in older adults who smoke or have poor dental hygiene.

 If you notice any of these symptoms, please contact our office right away.
 It could save your smile!